libuv/libuv/docs/src/tty.rst

         If opening ``/dev/tty`` fails or fd may not the controlling terminal, libuv falls back to blocking writes for non-readable TTY streams.

+    .. versionchanged:: 1.8.0: only TTYs that are bound to any of stdin, stdout, or stderr are reopened trough ``/dev/tty`` and therefore accessed in async mode.

     .. versionchanged:: 1.5.0: trying to initialize a TTY stream with a file descriptor that refers to a file returns `UV_EINVAL` on UNIX.